messersm/sudokutools/README.md

 ### Different sudoku sizes
 ``sudokutools`` supports different sizes for sudokus.
 All methods and function, which generate or parse sudokus are able to work with them.
-In the ``sudokutools`` library "size" always refers to the size of a single region.
-That means, standard sudokus have a size of 3x3.
+In the ``sudokutools`` library "box_size" always refers to the size of a single box.
+That means, standard sudokus have a box_size of 3x3.

 ```python
 from sudokutools.sudoku import Sudoku